Wisc-HCI/tutorials-nao/Nao/a_guide_to_nao_programming.md

 #####What is the problem?
 If you read the documentation on [SetAngles](https://community.aldebaran-robotics.com/doc/1-14/naoqi/motion/control-joint-api.html#ALMotionProxy::setAngles__AL::ALValueCR.AL::ALValueCR.floatCR) and [AngleInterpolationWithSpeed](https://community.aldebaran-robotics.com/doc/1-14/naoqi/motion/control-joint-api.html#ALMotionProxy::angleInterpolationWithSpeed__AL::ALValueCR.AL::ALValueCR.floatCR), you will notice they are trying accomplish the same thing.
 The difference is that ``Motion.SetAngles`` is a __Non-Blocking__ call and ``Motion.AngleInterpolation`` is a __Blocking__ call.
 ####What is the meaning of Blocking and Non-Blocking?
-The documentation here is actually misleading.
+The documentation is actually misleading.
 Instead of Blocking and Non-Blocking, what the documentation wanted to say is ``Motion.AngleInterpolationWithSpeed`` will lock the resource, while ``Motion.SetAngles`` will NOT.
 For example, if the following code is run:

 		Motion.post.AngleInterpolationWithSpeed('HeadYaw',2,1,true)